anans3-gh/DMappedInjector/README.md

 # DMappedInjector
-A C# based implant that uses D/Invokes Manual Memory Mapping Technique to Dynamically search through a freshly mapped module (kernel32.dll, ntdll.dll etc) for the required API addresss to perfrom Process Injection
+A C# based implant that uses D/Invokes Manual Memory Mapping Technique to Dynamically search through a freshly mapped module (kernel32.dll, ntdll.dll etc) for the required API address to perform Process Injection

  * This has the advantage of bypassing EDR hooks that are looking through the original modules for 'suspicious' calls